rackerlabs/technical-blog/_posts/2017-05-05-Updated-Security-Hardening-For-Sitecore-8.2.md

 <!-- more -->

-### Four Additional Security Measures from Sitecore
+### Four additional security measures from Sitecore

 [The original post on this topic](https://developer.rackspace.com/blog/Security-Hardening-for-Sitecore-Environments/) covers 9 steps that Sitecore recommends you take to improve the security of an implementation.
 Recently, there have been 4 additions to this list: